 High Frequency Trading (or HFT) in general is part of the electronic trading.
 This type of trading uses complex algorithms to analyze and to evaluate multiple markets simultaneously.
 Based on the market conditions High Frequency Trading systems are executing tens of orders in a matter of seconds.

 High-Frequency trading systems open and close positions in a fraction of a second and form the million-second markets.
 These Fast-Markets are extremely liquid and can highly influence all real Equity Markets.
 It is estimated that 50% of the total US stock-trading volume is driven by computer-based high-frequency trading systems.
 Others believe that today the activity of HFT exceeds 65% of the total US stocks activity.
 High-Frequency Trading has become very popular nowadays.
 There are hundreds of new start-up companies worldwide focusing exclusively on exploiting opportunities deriving from this lucrative market.
 Only in the US, the High-Frequency Trading industry is estimated to worth about 300 billion USD.
 In overall, there are more than 20,000 firms in the US that are specialized in high-past computerized programs for trading stocks.
 The most important players in the HFT industry according to the Deutsche Bank are:

 Why HFT makes Investors and Regulators Skeptical?

-In May, 6th 2010 the Dow Jones Industrial plunged 600 points in just five minutes.
+On May, 6th 2010 the Dow Jones Industrial plunged 600 points in just five minutes.
 This is the so-called "Flash Crash" of 2010.
 The DJIA after the 400-point drop was able to recover within 20 minutes and closed the day about 3.0% down.
-High Frequency Trading held responsible for this abnormal DJIA behavior and since then HFT made everyone skeptical about the future.
+High-Frequency Trading held responsible for this abnormal DJIA behavior and since then HFT made everyone skeptical about the future.

 High-Frequency Trading Strategies